Accelerated Nursing Program Career Preparation

 Affordable Accelerated Nursing Degree

 York’s ABSN degree is one of the most affordable second-degree nursing program options in the region.
-The tuition cost for the program is $745/credit, which includes the nursing differential.
+The tuition cost for the program includes the nursing differential.
 Additional costs students incur may include books, clinical uniforms and requirements, educational technology, and standardized testing.
 Total program cost is estimated to be $48,000.

 Find complete costs and aid information.